ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

     // TODO
 }

-maven {
+maven { // Is hudson.tasks.Maven
-    String pomLocation
-    // TODO
+    targets
+    mavenName
+    pom
+    usePrivateRepository
 }

+grails { // Is com.g2one.hudson.grails.GrailsBuilder
+    name
+    grailsWorkDir
+    projectWorkDir
+    projectBaseDir
+    serverPort
+    properties
+    forceUpgrade
+    nonInteractive
+}
 ```
-## Job Settings
+##  Configure

-Most are very easy to access with configure directly:
+_This is primarily defined in the [configure block] page.
+This is a short overview._

+A lot of property directory on a project are best accessed directly with the configure block and via a DSL command.
+Here are some simple examples:
 ```
 configure {
     description 'My Description'